Field theories of active particle systems and their entropy production: #1

 so that the spatial integral in \Eref{first_order_bauble_t_x_fullPot} can be carried out.

 It turns out that of the expansion \Eref{trick2} only the first order is needed,

-as higher order terms do not contribute to the kernel nor to the logarithm.
-In particular, the Laplacian of the external potential is preceded by a factor $t'-t$ and thus vanishes from the logarithm as $t'\downarrow t$.
+as higher order terms contribute neither to the kernel nor to the logarithm.
+In particular, the Laplacian of the external potential $\nabla_\yvec\cdot \extPot'$ in \Eref{first_order_bauble_t_x_final2_fullPot_1st} is preceded by a factor $t'-t$ and thus vanishes from the logarithm as $t'\downarrow t$.
 As the logarithm is odd in $\yvec-\xvec$ by construction and the highest spatial derivative in the kernel is a second, the logarithm needs to be known only to linear order in $\yvec-\xvec$.
-Similarly, the kernel is a limit of a first derivative in time and thus needs to be known only to linear order in time, related to orders in space via \Eref{trick3}.
+Similarly, the kernel is a limit of a first derivative in time and thus draws only on terms linear in time, related to orders in space via \Eref{trick3}.
 The propagator may thus be written as

 Applying \Eref{def_Op} and equally \Eref{transition_from_action} to \eref{st_dd_prop} reproduces the kernel \Eref{Kn_from_FP_drift_diffusion},

 using \Eref{Gw_PDE} and $\lim_{t'\downarrow t} \Gw(\xvec\to \yvec; t'-t)=\delta(\yvec-\xvec)$.
 As $\extPot'((\xvec+\yvec)/2)\delta(\yvec-\xvec)=\extPot'(\yvec)\delta(\yvec-\xvec)=\extPot'(\xvec)\delta(\yvec-\xvec)$ the gradient of the potential can be taken outside the divergence, \Eref{actual_op_Wissel_identity}, but under an integral, this manipulation makes no difference.